coinexchain/dex-manual/docs/02_faq.md

 #### Are there limits on notional value of an order?

-The notional value must be large enough that the feature fee is above a lower bound when the order is fully filled.
+The notional value must be large enough such that the feature fee is above a lower bound when the order is fully filled.
 Currently the fee rate is 0.1% for both makers and takers.